 NOTE: We do not recommend these housing options or online-tools over ones that are not listed.
 We also neither endorse nor have any special arrangement or relationship with the businesses listed.
 All dealings with these businesses occur strictly between the apartment/business/service and the individual.

-The Learning Studio offers one-on-one tutoring and academic support to facilitate student success.
+The Academic Center for Tutoring offers one-on-one tutoring and academic support to facilitate student success.

-Housed within the Learning Studio is the Writing Center, where students can get help with writing just about anything–including papers, scholarship essays, and résumés.
+Housed within the Academic Center for Tutoring is the Writing Center, where students can get help with writing just about anything–including papers, scholarship essays, and résumés.
 Students can make an appointment to meet with a writing consultant by logging into oasis and clicking the Appointments tab.

-Supplemental Instruction (SI) is another program offered by the Learning Studio.
+Supplemental Instruction (SI) is another program offered by the Academic Center for Tutoring.
 Student leaders who have successfully completed a specific course facilitate interactive peer study groups that teach note-taking and questioning techniques, graphic organization, and study strategies.